 Please sign up to attend one of our virtual group declaration orientations.

-Please note: It is not necessary to attend a group declaration orientation for the CS Minor.
-You can request to declare the CS Minor here.
+Please note: It is not necessary to attend a group declaration orientation for the CS Minor, it can be done online: Request to declare the CS minor.

 If you would like to declare Multiple Dependent Degree Program (MDDP), please schedule a regular advising appointment instead.

-Peer advisors can help answer quick questions regarding policies, course combinations and workload, and important deadlines.
-More to come soon for WN22 Peer Advising.
+Peer Advisor can help answer quick questions regarding policies, course combinations and workload, and important deadlines.

 Any CSE student can petition for modification of academic requirements specific to their CSE major or minor.
 A petition can be submitted to the relevant CSE Chief Program Advisor.
-You can view examples of petitions here.
+Examples of petitions.

 Make sure to select your CSE program, provide detailed rationale, and include a syllabus of the class in question.
 Enough information must be provided in order for the Chief Program Advisor to have adequate information to make an informed decision.